Reef Doctor Location

 Volunteers sleep in the huts or in the dormitory in the compound.
 All huts are built from locally-sourced wood and reeds with a cement floor.
 The dormitory hut has dividers for privacy and plenty of windows for staying cool.
 Showers are taken in enclosed wooden shower stalls using water from the on-site well.
 There are two wooden toilet stalls housing hygienic drop toilets.
 For an additional cost, volunteers may upgrade to one of the beach front brick bungalows complete with en suite shower and toilet.

-See the Video Gallery for a quick tour of our base and facilities.
+See the Gallery and Volunteer Programme Guides for more photos of our base and facilities.